Aliases for YWHAZ Gene

 YWHAZ (Tyrosine 3-Monooxygenase/Tryptophan 5-Monooxygenase Activation Protein Zeta) is a Protein Coding gene.
-Diseases associated with YWHAZ include Schizophrenia 14.
-Among its related pathways are NFAT and Cardiac Hypertrophy and Cytokine Signaling in Immune system.
+Diseases associated with YWHAZ include Popov-Chang Syndrome and Schizophrenia 14.
+Among its related pathways are Role of Calcineurin-dependent NFAT signaling in lymphocytes and Vesicle-mediated transport.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding.
 An important paralog of this gene is YWHAB.

 UniProtKB/Swiss-Prot Summary for YWHAZ Gene